zou-Justin/APCSFinalProject/README.md

 Adam 5/29/21:
 Made it so you can't move when your king is in check and you can't put your king into check.

+Justin 5/29/2021:
+Made it so the pawn can choose what to promote to as well as trying to find a fix for the castle and check.